Where can I find your recipes?

 There are so many!
 Here are just some of the dishes I have loved over the years: Fried Banana Fritter with Red Chili Paste (Ed Cotton, Top Chef 7: Finale), Raw Hamachi with Fried Veal Sweetbreads, Asian Pear, Pickled Radish, and Garlic Mayonnaise (Richard Blais; Top Chef 8: Finale), Braised Pork Shoulder with Pepperoni Sauce, Roasted Cabbage, and Turnips (Mike Isabella; Top Chef 8: Finale), Tequila shot: Sweet and Sour Macaroon Filled with Guacamole, Corn Nuts, and Corn Puree (Bryan Voltaggio), and Salted Butterscotch Pudding with Whipped Cream (Tiffani Faison; 2007 Top Chef Holiday Special).

-So far my favorite locations were Hawaii, Singapore, and Aspen.
+So far my favorite locations were Charleston, New Orleans, Hawaii, Singapore, and Aspen.

-I proudly support Common Threads, City Harvest, Grow for Good, and the Food Bank of New York City, to name only a few.
+I proudly support Hot Bread Kitchen, City Harvest, the Food Bank of New York City, World Central Kitchen, and Common Threads, to name only a few.